LexVisionOrg/Backend-Server/README.md

 # Backend-Server
-Initial repo for all backend tasks
+Repo for all backend tasks of LexVision.

 Latest Update: implemented text extraction using both pdfplumber as well as tesseract.
 - For text-based (unscanned) PDFs, pdfplumber is better with 100% accuracy.